rimutaka/posts/rust-dev-on-ec2/readme.md

 # AWS EC2 as a Rust development server with VSCode
-#### Cost and performance analysis with a step-by-step setup guide

 I dread running `cargo build --release`.

 It's not that I dread build failures or compiler warnings - I dread the wait.

 My current Rust project takes about a minute to build on my laptop.
 It's not long enough to do something meaningful, like read HackerNews, but is long enough to make it feel agonizingly boring.
-If I don't have the money for a faster laptop, maybe I could build a really fast Rust development server in the cloud?
+If I don't have the money for a faster laptop, maybe I could build a really fast Rust development server on AWS?

 #### Cost of Intel NUC vs EC2 Instance

 A friend of mine is using an [Intel NUC bare-bones computer](https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits.html) as his local development server.
-It is quite powerful for its tiny size and will outperform by ageing Surface by a wide margin.
-We'll use it as a baseline for our comparison.
+It is quite powerful for its tiny size and will outperform my ageing Surface by a wide margin.
+We'll use the cost of a new NUC and the performance of my Surface as the baseline to compare different options.

 * **New NUC cost**: $1,000 incl shipping, credit card fees, etc
 * **Useful lifetime**: 2 years